All steel products are susceptible to rusting when they come into contact with oxygen.

 This is the process of immersing steel into molten zinc to coat it.
 Zinc bonds with the steel to form an anti-rusting and anti-corrosive coating.
 Hot dipped galvanised steel is used for many different functions including roofing, automotive parts and heating and cooling conduction systems.
 The coating has a lifetime of over 50 years in most weather conditions and requires hardly any maintenance.

-Hot dip galvanising is the process we use on all of our sheds at no cost to the client.
-It is the best and longest-lasting way to protect your steel.
+Hot dip galvanising is the process we use on all of our sheds, it is proven to be the best and longest-lasting way to protect your steel.